SAR 21: Design issues

 The Kevlar plating on the left side of the weapon butt (where a right-handed user's face would typically be) is effective in protecting the user from any internal chamber explosion by directing the resulting force to the right.
-However, that resultant force would also seriously injure anyone unfortunate enough to be on the right side of the weapon.
+However, that resultant force would also seriously injure anyone on the right side of the weapon.
 In the case of a user firing from their left shoulder, this could cause severe injury to their face.
 As a result, all left-handed SAF soldiers are taught to fire from their right shoulder as a safety measure.
 The SAR 21 was designed with a small built-in brass deflector to eject spent bullet casings forward, thus reducing the chances of the spent casings hitting a left-handed user's face.
-The rifle is not completely ambidextrous but may, in a pinch, be fired from the left shoulder.
+The rifle is not completely ambidextrous but may be fired from the left shoulder.

 Operation

 Like the M16 rifle, the bolt locks open on an empty magazine.
-When the magazine is exhausted, it is removed by depressing the AK-style lever.
+When the magazine is exhausted, it is removed by depressing the catch lever.
 Clearing the weapon is accomplished by removing the magazine, pulling the charging handle to the rear, and observing the chamber.
-After loading a magazine into the housing, the weapon is made "ready" by cocking the weapon, and engaging the FN MAG-type safety button forward of the trigger guard.
+After loading a magazine into the housing, the weapon is made "ready" by cocking the weapon, and engaging the cross-bolt safety button forward of the trigger guard.
 The position of the fire selector button (SEMI or AUTO) on the stock may also be adjusted.

 The on/off switch for the laser aiming device is located on the left handguard; when holding the weapon at ready, the left thumb rests naturally on it.
 With sluggish operation due to fouling, the gas regulator setting may be adjusted by turning it with a coin, screwdriver, or any other thin flat object.
 Alternatively, the gas regulator can be unlatched and turned by hand with aid of its knurled surface.